 - Shortness of breath

-- Symptoms of a bladder infection (fever, pain or burning feeling when urinating, needing to urinate but not being able to)
+- Symptoms of a bladder infection.
+These include fever, pain or burning feeling when peeing, and needing to pee but not being able to.